We do not walk in the ravines or climb; we follow small roads (usually gravel roads) and larger trails. Most of the hikes are up in the mountains.

 Day hiking is a pretty simple activity that does not require major investments or specialised equipment.
 Some things are essential for your comfort to get the most out of your hiking.
 Contact me if you have any questions!

 - Used (not brand new) hiking shoes or hiking boots.
-Gym shoes can work if they have a good and robust sole.

 - Special socks for hiking or other socks (important to wear socks that “breathe” to avoid blisters and wounds).